neilireson/luke/README.md

 Originally "forked" from https://code.google.com/p/luke/.

-I originally mavenised the code so I could more easily (for me) keep up-to-date with the latest Lucene version (see https://groups.google.com/d/msg/luke-discuss/MNT_teDxVno/p8AB1Ibjb_EJ).
+I mavenised the code so I could more easily (for me) keep up-to-date with the latest Lucene version (see https://groups.google.com/d/msg/luke-discuss/MNT_teDxVno/p8AB1Ibjb_EJ).

 This has lead to a couple of other forks of luke:
 * https://github.com/tarzanek/luke